luxonis/depthai-docs-website/source/pages/faq.rst

   point2f_list = [depthai.Point2f(0,-adj), depthai.Point2f(1,-adj), depthai.Point2f(1,1+adj), depthai.Point2f(0,1+adj)]

   normalized = True
-  cfg.initialConfig.setWarpTransformFourPoints(point2f_list, normalized)
+  manip.initialConfig.setWarpTransformFourPoints(point2f_list, normalized)
+  manip.setResize(1280, 1280)  # Optional, for a final resize of the frame

+If large resolutions are set, this could result in a latency build-up.
 Performance-wise, instead of reducing FPS, it is recommended to configure the on-device queue as non-blocking with a single slot:

 .. code-block:: python

-  cfg.inputImage.setQueueSize(1)
-  cfg.inputImage.setBlocking(False)
+  manip.inputImage.setQueueSize(1)
+  manip.inputImage.setBlocking(False)

 For now, it will work only for lower resolution (i.e. 1280x720), so we suggest resizing before starting the pipeline:

 .. code-block:: python

-  cfg = pipeline.createImageManip()
+  manip = pipeline.createImageManip()
-  cfg.setMaxOutputFrameSize(1270*720*3)
-  cfg.initialConfig.setResizeThumbnail(1270, 1270)
+  manip.setMaxOutputFrameSize(1280*720*3)
+  manip.initialConfig.setResizeThumbnail(1280, 1280)

 Note!
 Interleaved RGB input with ImageManip is not yet supported, so set: